Yu-Group/covid19-severity-prediction/readme.md

 # return: dataFrame with new column 'predicted_deaths_exponential'
 ```

+The model training and visualization pipeline lives in:
+modeling/basic_model_framework.ipynb
+which will train and visualize the outputs of various models.

+The high level wrapper for training and predicting values is the fit_and_predict function in
+modeling/fit_and_predict.py
+this allows you to train a few models by passing in different arguments.
+For more details please see the function documentation.

 # full data sources

 Only need to download these if you want to rerun the scraping / preprocessing pipeline.